Sangyog10/Ticket-store/README.md

-# Ticketing App
+# Ticket-store

-Ticketing App is built on a microservice architecture leveraging various tools such as Docker, Kubernetes, Skaffold, Node.js, Redis,NATS streaming server.
+Ticket-store is built on a microservice architecture leveraging various tools such as Docker, Kubernetes, Skaffold, Node.js, Redis,NATS streaming server.

 ## Requirements